 All one should see when closely examining a shirt is a regular pattern of rows; any inconsistencies in the individual threads are an effective warning sign.

-T-SHIRT PRINTING METHODS EXPLAINED
+LAST BUT NOT LEAST, T-SHIRT PRINTING METHODS

 With this method, multiple screens are used in multi-colored designs.
 This method – one of the oldest but most effective ways of printing on T-shirt – creates long-lasting and high-quality designs.